Club Directory by Category

 Storage: Chase Hall 203B

-Filmboard provides showings of films and documentaries for Bates and the larger community.
-Films are either shown for free or only $1, and we occasionally provide snacks.
+Filmboard provides showings of films for Bates and the larger community.
+Films are shown for free!
 Filmboard’s objective is to offer social viewing experiences, including some 21+, Campus Life sponsored events.
 Additionally, working with other clubs on campus allows for a diverse range of film screenings and discussions after film screenings.
 Members help select and show films.
 New faces are always welcome!

 Advisor: Nick Dressler